europelee/AGShare/README.md

 2014-8-5 there are many change on upnp, and TestUPnP need modified,
 I already start coding a app with new AjUtil for video/audio streaming.

+2014-12-26 WeShareDemo for show multimedia sharing like airplay,dlna,etc.